dagrz/aws_pwn/README.md

 Things to help you move around an account and gather different levels of access.

+* dump_instance_attributes.py - Goes through every EC2 instance in the account and retrieves the specified instance attributes.
+Most commonly used to retrieve userData.

 ## Persistence

 Things to help maintain your access to an acccount.